 Dr. Haber can help executives hone their abilities as leaders who establish a culture of respect in the workplace and who also swiftly respond to bullying incidents than can hurt a company’s reputation in the public eye..
 The mastery group format deploys a program of structured content for leaders delivered through group sessions.
 He then provides one-on-one coaching calls for leaders to gain mastery and achieve sustainability.

-The mastery group program can be deploy over a series of months through sessions available in the following delivery modalities:
+The mastery group program can be deployed over a series of months through sessions available in the following delivery modalities:

 - By phone (group and individual calls)